Artúr Lajos Halmi: Career

 In 1886, Halmi moved to Munich, and in 1887 his schoolroom painting "After the Examination" achieved the Munkacsy Prize, winning six thousand francs and a scholarship to Paris.
 The work was purchased by the Hungarian National Museum in Budapest.

 Halmi went to study with Munkacsy and continued painting successful works, including one purchased for the collection of Franz Joseph I of Austria.
 During this period, he won the Grand Gold Medal at Antwerp, the Millennium Medal in Budapest and a medal with honorable mention at the Paris Salon.
 On his return to Budapest in 1894, he began taking commissions, spending a year at the Esterházy castle painting portraits of the other artists, musicians and men of letters who gathered there.
 Eventually tiring of the hectic life of the court, he relocated to Munich and worked for two years for Jugend magazine, until he took the commission to create illustrations for the golden jubilee memorial volume for Franz Joseph.
 In the span of a few months, he produced over 300 portraits for the work.
 Thereafter, he became a court painter in Berlin for eight years, securing his reputation throughout Europe.
-From 1906-1909 he lived and worked in Budapest, an acclaimed portraitist.
+From 1906 to 1909 he lived and worked in Budapest, an acclaimed portraitist.

 Halmi's introduction to the United States arose from an acquaintance of his early days in Munich.
 In the late 1880s, before Halmi had secured his reputation, traveling American Cornelius Hoagland Tangeman came upon some of his work on display in Munich and sought him out for private lessons.
 Impressed by Tangeman's aptitude and in need of money, Halmi gave him instruction for a time before Tangeman returned to the United States to enter business.
 In 1910, Halmi was still unknown in the United States when he came to visit his former pupil and was commissioned to paint a portrait of Tangeman's wife.
 The portrait received wide acclaim, leading to Halmi's popular demand as a portrait artist among the upper class and politically powerful of the United States.
 Among his subjects there, he painted then United States President William Taft and the children of the Guggenheim family.